wangziqi2013/wangziqi2013.github.io/_posts/2020-01-09-understand-zsim-cache-cc.markdown

 in order to block the thread in the kernel, which allows better usage of CPU cycles at the cost of an expensive system call.

+For some unknown reason, the author of zSim does not add `endInv()` into `class MESICC` and `class MESITerminalCC` to release the lock in `bcc` object.
+Instead, the lock is released at the end of `processInv()` in both classes, which is the last action taken before `processInv()` and cache object's `invalidate()` returns.
+Recall that `validate()` is called recursively in function `sendInvalidates()`, which is used by `processInval()` in `class MESITopCC`.
+This is essentially a slightly modified 2PL protocol, in which locks in each cache object's `bcc` are acquired while the invalidation message propagates down the hierarchy to child caches, and released when the `invalidation()` on the current level returns.
+In this model, there seems to be multiple growing and shrinking phases if a cache block is shared by multiple children caches, since we invoke `invalidate()` once for a child cache that holds the block, which releases the lock before we invoke the same function for the next child cache.
+This makes the entire invalidation non-atomic, since 2PL property does not hold